alyssapeer/Website-Projects/content/_index.md

       buttons:
         - name: All
           tag: '*'
-        - name: Deep Learning
+        - name: Data Visualization
           tag: Deep Learning
-        - name: Other
+        - name: Stati
           tag: Demo
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.